hoangvvo/next-connect/CONTRIBUTING.md

 - :children_crossing: Submit bug reports and feature requests.
 - :pencil: Improve documentation and writing examples.

-However, please avoid using the issue tracker for support questions.
-You can receive help on my [Spectrum community](https://spectrum.chat/luvbitstudio).

 ## How to contribute

 ### Bug reports